KingSora/OverlayScrollbars/README.md

 > __Note__: Valid values are: `'visible'`, `'hidden'`, and `'auto'`.

 The visibility of a scrollbar if its scroll axis is able to have a scrollable overflow.
-(Scrollable overflow for an axis is only possible with the overflow behavior `'scroll'` or `'visible-scroll'`).
+(Scrollable overflow for an axis is only possible with the overflow behavior set to `'scroll'` or `'visible-scroll'`).

 ### `scrollbars.autoHide`